thewca/wca-regulations/wca-regulations.md

 - F1) Standard speed solving procedures are followed, as described in [Article A](regulations:article:A) (Speed Solving).
 Additional regulations that supersede the corresponding procedures in [Article A](regulations:article:A) are described below.
 - F2) The judge places the scrambled puzzle onto the mat in a standing position.
 - F3) At the end of the inspection period, the competitor places the puzzle onto the mat in a standing position.
-The competitor must not change the positions of any pins from their scrambled positions before the beginning of the solve.
+The competitor must not change the positions of any pins from their scrambled positions before the start of the solve.
 Penalty: disqualification of the attempt (DNF).

 ## <article-H><multiple-blindfolded><multipleblindfoldedsolving> Article H: Multiple Blindfolded Solving